The Cost of Renovating a Lab

 The extent of the renovations (i.e. demolition needed, new hardware installed, building issues) will determine your cost per square foot.
 If the need for these services is low, and your lab already has many of the features needed to be repurposed or improved upon, cost per square foot will be lower.

-It has been projected that typical lab renovations are $280 to $450 per square foot, but for complicated projects that require infrastructure upgrades, it can reach up to $1,200 per square foot.
+It has been projected that typical lab renovations are $280 to $450 per square foot.
+However, for complicated projects that require infrastructure upgrades, it can reach up to $1,200 per square foot.

 Lab furniture

 Your lab furniture should help maximize space, support workspace ergonomics, and function perfectly for what you need.
-The lab furniture needs to work for your type of lab, have features that ensure the safety of the researchers and lab technicians and supports the efficiency of your work.
+The lab furniture needs to work for your type of lab.
+It should have features that ensure the safety of the researchers and lab technicians.
+It should also support the efficiency of your work.

 Your workstations, fume hoods, cabinets, lab carts, and seating should be the right kind for your lab’s purpose and should thus be chosen based on ergonomics, maximizing space, and desired function.